That’s the understatement of the century.

-These events together made me sit back, take care of things at home, and do some hard soul searching.
+These circumstances together forced me sit back, take care of matters at home, and do some soul searching.

 It came to me.

-Over three months, I saw differences within myself.
+Over three months, I saw a difference within myself.

-And then, because of those changes within myself, I saw changes in my sweet child.
+And then, because of those changes within myself, I saw changes in the others in my home.

 Amazing changes.
 Happy changes.

-It’s an ongoing process, this soul work.
-It takes a lot of work to make happiness in a dark time.
-It isn’t easy for those who think I am the universe and quotes all the time.
+It’s an continuing effort, this soul homework.
+It takes a lot of work to create peace in a time of darkness.
+It isn’t easy for those who think I am the universe and light all the time.

-It is the hardest homework I have ever done in my life.
+It is the hardest homework I’ve ever done in my life.

 But I had an important test to study for.